2020 Coffee Industry Analysis

 Secondly, more and more people are becoming aware of the negative effect lactose has on their body.
 Recent estimates claim that nearly 65% of the world population has some form of lactose intolerance.
 Those with moderate to severe intolerance face nausea and stomach aches just from using a small amount of milk in their coffee.

-Lastly, the demand for vegan food and drink options is skyrocketing across the globe.
-In the US alone, there’s an estimated 1.5 million vegans which presents a massive market opportunity.
-In 2020, expect to see a surge of cafes providing plant-based creamer options to meet their customers’ demands.
+Lastly, the demand for vegan food and drink options is skyrocketing worldwide.
+In the US alone, there are an estimated 9.7 million vegans, which presents a massive market opportunity.
+In 2020, expect a surge of cafes providing plant-based creamer options to meet customers’ demands.

 COULD HOME BREW SLIP?